manumoualek/makersbnb/README.md

 ---------------------------------------------

 2a)
-As a host of Makers Bnb
+As a host of Makers BnB
 So that I can rent multiple things out
 I want to able to list spaces
 ```